 So while toning up your thighs and derriere might make you look and feel good, integrating Kegel exercises into your daily routine will help your pelvic floor stay strong and effective throughout your lifetime.

 2. Visit The Ladies Room Before Exercise

 This might seem like common sense – but paying attention to your bladder and stopping by the toilet just before you start (or even during) your fitness routine can make a big difference in controlling leaks.
 Sometimes a weak pelvic floor or other bladder conditions can make it hard to know if you’ve emptied your bladder fully.

 To make sure you’re getting as much urine out as you can, try double voiding: urinate until it feels like you are done, stand up, and sit down to urinate again.
-Just remember to stay hydrated during exercise – limiting your water intake during exercise is not only unpleasant but also dangerous for your health.
+You may want to avoid drinking too much before exercising, while still taking caution to stay hydrated – limiting your water intake during exercise is not only unpleasant but also dangerous for your health.

 There are many things you can do to protect your pelvic floor during exercise, but one of the most important is to BREATHE.
 Holding your breath when lifting or sprinting increases the intra-abdominal pressure and makes leaks more likely and can weaken your pelvic floor muscles.